Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 ## Learning Objectives (5 min)

-1. Identify and describe
+1. Identify and describe the pros and cons of the most populate iOS game architectures, including:
-1. Define
-1. Design
-1. Implement
+- Inheritance-Based
+- Component-Based
+- State Machine
+2. Identify and describe how to implement GameplayKit components
+3. Refactor (Implement)an existing code base into:
+- Inheritance-Based architecture
+- Component-Based architecture using GameplayKit
+4. Implement a simple State Machine using GameplayKit

 ## Initial Exercise (15 min)